‘Game Of Thrones’: 9 Incredible Details You May Have Missed From Season 7, Episode 5

-Game of Thrones‘ latest episode, “Eastwatch” may not feel as satisfying as last week’s triumphant “Spoils of War,”but it certainly gives fans a lot to chew on.
+Game of Thrones‘ latest episode, “Eastwatch” may not feel as satisfying as last week’s triumphant “Spoils of War,” but it certainly gives fans a lot to chew on.

 In contrast to some of the slow and meandering plotlines of seasons past, this season feels fast-paced and jam-packed.
 Scenes from Sunday’s Season 7, Episode 5 also make many references to earlier seasons and may require those who aren’t caught up to start binge-watching from the beginning.